 We often hear people talk about whether someone is “legally deaf” or not, even though that phrase in and of itself can be fantastically nebulous.
 What qualifies as a legal hearing disability can change depending on the specific law it’s referencing.

-- The Americans with Disabilities Act (ADA) qualifies any kind of hearing loss as a disability if it limits your participation in life events (either currently or in the past) or if an employer perceives it as possibility limiting your participation.
+- The Americans with Disabilities Act (ADA) qualifies any kind of hearing loss as a disability if it limits your participation in life events (either currently or in the past) or if an employer perceives it as possibly limiting your participation.
 Meeting this requirement under the ADA entitles you to certain rights and protections under the law.

 - The Social Security Administration (SSA) office of disabilities requires that certain medical thresholds are met before they allow individuals access to disability benefits.
 If your hearing sensitivity is less than 90 dB (through the air) or you fail to repeat 40% of words in a word recognition test, you may be able to qualify for disability benefits under the SSA.
 Why do we say “may”?